Repressed memory: History

 Sigmund Freud discussed repressed memory in his 1896 essay, The Aetiology of Hysteria.

-One of the studies published in his essay involved a young woman by the name of Anna O. Among her many ailments, she had stiff paralysis on the right side of her body.
-Freud stated her symptoms to be attached to psychological traumas.
-The painful memories had separated from her consciousness and brought harm to her body.
-Freud used hypnosis to treat Anna O. She is reported to have gained slight mobility on her right side.
+One of the studies published in his essay involved a young woman referred to as Anna O., who had been treated by Freud's friend and colleague Josef Breuer.
+Among her many ailments, Anna O. had stiff paralysis on the right side of her body.
+Freud hypothesized that her symptoms were attached to psychological traumas; the traumatic experiences had been repressed from her conscious mind, but reappeared as physical symptoms.
+Breuer used hypnosis to treat Anna O. She is reported to have gained slight mobility on her right side.